AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_01{sample}

-This option is highly recommended to use because of its flexibility.
+It is highly recommended to use this way of connecting with the svg document because of its flexibility.
 It doesn't matter for AJAX how much time is it neccessary to upload the file or how big this file is.

 ### As String

 Another way to upload the SVG image is to put its code directly in the file as a string object.
-This way may suit you if your SVG code is not too long; in case with large SVG document it's better to define it the same as in the previous sample.
+This way may suit you if your SVG code is not too long; in case with large SVG document it's better to define it as it is described in the previous sample.

 ```
 svgString = "<svg xmlns='http://www.w3.org/2000/svg'>" +